 Consumer Protection in the Digital Economy: Issues for developing countries

-This webinar will delve into the critical role of online consumer protection in fostering a trustworthy environment for digital trade.
+This webinar delved into the critical role of online consumer protection in fostering a trustworthy environment for digital trade.

 About the Event

 As consumers increasingly shop online and engage with suppliers across borders, countries face growing pressure to update their consumer protection policies to ensure safe, reliable, and secure transactions in the digital realm.
-This webinar will highlight the critical role of online consumer protection in fostering a trustworthy environment for digital trade.
+This webinar highlighted the critical role of online consumer protection in fostering a trustworthy environment for digital trade.

 This webinar is the first in a series of technical sessions hosted by the International Institute for Sustainable Development (IISD).
 It aims to enhance participants' understanding of how key policy and regulatory frameworks are being adapted to support the expansion of the digital economy and digital trade.
 We gratefully acknowledge the valuable support of the Swedish International Development Cooperation Agency (SIDA).